-The streets were not busy, had very little traffic and there was a lot of woods and fields for the dogs and their owners to roam.
+The streets were not busy, had very little traffic, and there were many woods and fields for the dogs and their owners to roam.

-Walking around town and through the woods would reward you with a chance meeting of a friend also walking with their dog.
+Walking around town and through the woods would reward you with a chance to meet a friend and walking with their dog.

-The dogs were everywhere and often ran free but yet they all knew where to go when feeding time arrived or when the sun went down.
+The dogs were everywhere and often ran free, but they all knew where to go when feeding time arrived or when the sun went down.

 I think she appreciated the ride back home.

-Couple this with mostly legislated requirements to keep pets at home and well contained and we have a very good reason for an effective containment system around your home.
+Couple this with mostly legislated requirements to keep pets at home and well contained, and we have an excellent reason for an effective containment system around your home.

 Invisible Fencing Options for your pet

 A physical fence is the most common you’ll see from neighborhood to neighborhood.